Appeals & Reporting Changes in Circumstance

 Eligibility: You have the right to appeal the expected family contribution if there has been a significant involuntary change in circumstances in your (and/or your family's) financial situation since you filed your application documents.
 You should contact our office to speak with or schedule a meeting with a financial aid advisor if you have specific questions regarding your family contribution.

 How to apply: Your appeal must be submitted in writing, and must include formal documentation of the change in circumstances.
 The more detailed your appeal and documentation, the easier it is for the committee to review it and make a prompt determination.
 You must also submit the Monthly Expense Worksheet and the Loss of Wages form with your appeal.
 The Monthly Expense Worksheet can be found on our Forms page but you must contact our office request a copy of the Loss of Wages form.

-Notify our office immediately if your financial circumstances change from what you report on your application materials.
-Failure to notify our office of such a change may jeopardize your eligibility for assistance in the current and/or subsequent academic period.
+Notify our office immediately if your financial circumstance changes from what you report on your application materials.
+Failure to notify our office of such changes may jeopardize your eligibility for assistance in the current and/or subsequent academic period.

 - An enrollment change or withdrawal.

-- Expected earnings and/or those of your spouse (if married).
+- Changes in actual/expected earnings for yourself and/or your spouse (if married).